nakyeongahn/IntrotoIM/March_30/README.md

 While you push the yellow switch, the eye will open up (blue lights) will be turned on strongly and blushes will also get stronger.

+The link to the video of this work: https://youtu.be/C05GPAjhsCI

 Materials Used:<br>
 2 Blue LEDs<br>
 2 Red LEDs<br>